-Hey Naath Narayan Vasudeo Radhe,Radhe, Radhe….The only opportunity to immerse oneself in this gajar was in Sant puri.
-Shri Gaurang Chaitanya Prabhu’s presence could be felt by every devotee who came to Sant puri.
-This became the abode of all the saints because of the continuous chantings of name of Shree Krishna.
+The only opportunity to immerse oneself in this Gajar was in Sant Puri.
+Shri Gaurang Chaitanya Mahaprabhu’s presence was felt by every devotee who came to Sant Puri.
+Shri Sant Puri had become the abode for all the saints because of the continuous chanting of name of Shree Krishna.

-The nineth dham was installed by the devotees for their Sadguru Aniruddha just out of sheer love towards him.
-Here His teachings and details of various devotional services carried by Shree Aniruddha Upasana Foundation under the holy guidance of Sadguru Bapu was given to all attending devotees.
+The ninth dham named ‘Aniruddha Dham’ was erected by the devotees for their Sadguru Aniruddha Bapu, just out of sheer love towards him.
+Here his teachings and details of various devotional services carried by Shree Aniruddha Upasana Foundation under the holy guidance of Sadguru Aniruddha Bapu were given to all the devotees.

-The most significant part of this utsav was that darshan could be taken totally free of cost.
+The most significant part of this Utsav was that the darshan and entry was totally free of cost.
 There were no donation boxes.
-Receipts were given for Poojan and consecration (abhishek).
+Proper money receipts were given to those who performed Poojan and Abhishek.
 Flowers, sweets etc. were not accepted as offerings except for coconut and basil (tulsi) leaves for Lord Jagannath.

 The Mahabhog offered to the Lord Jagannath was later donated to old age homes and orphanages.
 This Utsav saw religious unity.
 Many shraddhavaans contributed equally to make Shree Jagannath Ashtatirth Dham Mahotsav a grand success.